gavinmcnair/jksTrustInit/README.md

 ## Problem statement

-Have you got a Java application which needs to deliver a `JKS` file but you only have a standard pem encoded Key and Certificate?
+Do you have a Java application which uses a `JKS` file but you only have a standard pem encoded Key and Certificate?

-jksTrustInit is an `initContainer` which takes creds from either local files or environment variables and writes out a Java Keystore (JKS) file to an emptyDir which can be shared with the main container
+jksTrustInit is an `initContainer` which takes certificates from either local files or environment variables and writes out a Java Keystore (JKS) file to an emptyDir which can be shared with the main container

 | Environment Variable  | Default  | Description  |
 |---|---|---|